fpastana/simple_cataloging_system/README.md

 - php artisan key:generate
 - php artisan migrate:refresh --seed

+## URLs

+In order to buy time, I only used GET requests, even to insert and delete data.
+Follow the URLs:

+- catalog
+- catalog/list_all_products
+- catalog/list_all_product_categories
+- catalog/retrieve_product?sku=DISH234ZFDR
+- catalog/destroy_product?sku=DISH234ZFDR
+- catalog/store_product

 ## Thanks

 Thanks a million for the opportunity to show my job.